 As per the Royal College of Obstetrics and Gynecologist new guidelines, monitor until gestation sac is at least 25 mm on ultrasound and wait 1 week more if no complications or symptoms of a miscarriage so that viable pregnancies are not misdiagnosed as miscarriages.

-Doctors most often recommend couples wait for 1 to 3 regular menstrual cycles before trying to conceive again after any miscarriage (americanpregnancy.org).
+Doctors and nurses should recommend couples wait for 1 to 3 regular menstrual cycles before trying to conceive again after any miscarriage (americanpregnancy.org).